Support for carers

 Carer’s assessment

-You’re entitled to a carer’s assessment by your local authority to assess your own needs and what support, if any, you are eligible for.
-At this assessment you can discuss any help that would maintain your own health and also balance caring with other aspects of your life.
+You’re entitled to a carer’s assessment by your local authority.
+This will help them find out your needs and what support, if any, you are eligible for.

-This could include help with caring, financial support or equipment that makes it easier to look after your loved one.
-You may agree with your local authority that you need a break as part of your care plan and the local authority may agree to fund it – this is known as respite care.
+You may agree with your local authority that you need a break as part of your care plan.
+And the local authority may agree to fund it.
+This is known as respite care.

 You can arrange a carer’s assessment by calling your local council’s social services department and requesting one.
 You should be able to find the number in your phone book or on your local authority’s website.

 In the eyes of the law, people with a brain tumour (low or high grade) are likely to be considered to have a disability, even though you, and they, may not see themselves in that way.
-Not only might the person you care for be entitled for benefits, but you may also be eligible for financial assistance, including:
+Not only might the person you care for be entitled to benefits, but you may also be eligible for financial assistance, including:

-- Carer’s Allowance.
+• Carer’s Allowance.
 A payment to help cope with the financial impact of caring for someone.

-- Carer’s Credit.
+• Carer’s Credit.
 A scheme to top up your National Insurance contributions and protect your State Pension eligibility.

-- Council Tax Support.
+• Council Tax Support.
 Exemptions or discounts to your council tax bill.

 It’s important to be aware that some benefits can affect other benefits that both you and the person you care for may receive.
 Your local authority or local Citizens Advice Bureau can advise you on the support you can receive.
 They can also tell you about ways of helping your financial situation and dealing with the extra costs that caring for someone can bring.